AbigailMcbride8683524/mils/README.md

 Added proper error handling - build 825
 Updated styling and themes - build 617
 Code cleanup and formatting - 993
+Updated README with new instructions - build 665